Set out below are legal resources that can help concessioners better understand the laws and policies which apply to their operations.

 In addition, the Forest Service also has regulations which outline when and how you can appeal decisions related to your special use authorization.
 They are set out at 36 C.F.R. § 251.80.
 These regulations set out the basic requirements of any appeals as well as the critical deadlines that you need to meet.
 If you want to review past Forest Service decisions regarding appeals that have been filed with the agency, those are located at http://www.fs.fed.us/appeals/.

 If you have a National Park Service concession contract and it was issued after 1998, it was issued pursuant to National Park Service Concessions Management Improvement Act of 1998 (recodified at 51 U.S.C. § 101911 et seq.).

 The regulations regarding National Park Service concession contracts are set out at 36 C.F.R.
-Part 51.
+Part 51 (July 2018).
 Section 10 of the National Park Service’s internal policy manual addresses the administration of its concession contracts.
-The National Park Service’s guidelines for approving requests for rate increases is set out in the Concession Management Rate Administration Guide (July 2010).
+The National Park Service’s guidelines for approving requests for rate increases is set out in the NPS Concession Management Rate Administration Guide (February 2017).
 In addition, the particular directives issued by the National Park Service that may apply to concession contracts are set out at http://home.nps.gov/applications/npspolicy/DOrders.cfm.

 If you have a National Park Service commercial use authorization, the National Park Service has not yet issued formal regulations as to CUAs, but Commercial Use Authorization Interim Guidelines have been made public.